Makkal Needhi Maiam

 The Makkal Needhi Maiam (abbr.
 MNM) is an Indian regional political party in the state of Tamil Nadu and the union territory of Puducherry.
 The party was founded by Kamal Haasan at Madurai on 21 February 2018.
 He also unveiled the party flag.
-The flag is symbolised by six interlocked hands, meant to represent co-operation between the Southern states of India (five States and one UT).
+The flag is symbolised by six interlocked hands, meant to represent co-operation between the Southern states of India (five states and one UT).
 Their election symbol is a battery torchlight.

 MNM has also launched a mobile whistleblower application named 'Maiam Whistle', open to the public.

 This party is estimated to have around 5,500 office bearers at present.
+In 2024, the party officially submitted itself to the Dravida Munnetra Kazhagam.

-Vice-President
+President

 Kamal Haasan, the President of the Makkal Needhi Maiam party, appointed Mr. A.G.
-Mourya IPS (Retd) and Mr. Thangavelu as Vice-President of Makkal Needhi Maiam party in 2021.
+Mourya IPS (Retd) and Mr. Thangavelu as vice-president of Makkal Needhi Maiam party in 2021.

 State Secretaries list

 Kamal Haasan announced new executives of Makkal Needhi Maiam party on 26 June 2021.